pkuehnel/TeslaSolarCharger/README.md

 1. **PV only**: Only PV energy is used to charge unless there is a min SOC Level set.
 If so the software tries to start charging with maximum power to reach the desired SOC Level in time
 1. **Maximum Power**: Car charges with maximum available power
 1. **Min SoC + PV**: If plugged in the car starts charging with maximum power until set Min SoC is reached.
 After that only PV Power is used to charge the car.

+### Telegram Notifications
+If you set the environment variables `TelegramBotKey`and `TelegramChannelId`, you get messages, if a car can not be woken up, or any command could not be sent to a Tesla.
+Note: If your car takes longer than 30 seconds to wake up probably you will get an error notification, but as soon as the car is online charging starts.

 ### Plugins
 If your SmartMeter does not have a REST Endpoint as needed you can use plugins: